PresentsGenesis Chapter 26

 Genesis 26:5 "Because that Abraham obeyed My voice, and kept My charge, My commandments, My statutes, and My laws."

 Note the number of times that "My" is used in this verse.
 It is used five times, and the number "five" in biblical numerics stands for "grace".
-God's grace is given unto each of us, just as it was given to Isaac, if you abide in His word, love Him did so things God's ways.
+God's grace is given unto each of us, just as it was given to Isaac, if you abide in His word, love Him and so did things God's ways.
 Though we may never be tested like Abraham was tested, God will allow certain things to come before us to see how we have learned to apply and trust in His word.
 When we fail in those tests, it is time to repent, and reset our course in life to be in tune with His word, and keep on going.

-God's "voice" is written in his word by the prophets, God's charge is that we read and trust what He says He will do, and His commandments, statutes, and laws are still in force and to be followed as a guide to us, for a long and fruitful life.
+God's "voice" is written in his word (your Bible) by the prophets, God's charge is that we read and trust what He says He will do, and His commandments, statutes, and laws are still in force and to be followed as a guide to us, for a long and fruitful life.
 Though the blood sacrifices have been eliminated by and through the shedding of Jesus Christ's death on the cross, the rest of them are what our laws of the land are based upon, that we may all live a long and peaceful life.

 They do not provide any part of our salvation, but are the foundation of our Christian living, for only by our belief in Jesus Christ, and claiming the precious blood of our Savior can we ever have the right of forgiveness before the throne of our Almighty Father.
 It is through your repentance for the sin in your life, in Jesus' name, that you will be forgiven.